Why Study Kinesiology?

 In kinesiology, professional opportunities abound.
 Take your pick from:

 - Real-life personal training.
-Through FIT and LITE—two student-run adult fitness and strength training programs—you’ll make health assessments and design individualized training programs for real clients within the community.
+Through FIH and LITE—two student-run adult fitness and strength training programs—you’ll make health assessments and design individualized training programs for real clients within the community.

 - Professional conferences and presentations.
 Widen your professional horizons as you participate in interdisciplinary research and present your findings at professional conferences, such as the Experimental Biology annual conference, Midwestern American College of Sports Medicine regional conference and the Indiana Association for Health, Physical Education, Recreation and Dance conference, as well as the Illinois State University Sport Management Symposium.

-- Top-rated practicums and internships.
-Get a shot at competitive internships across the nation.
+- Practicums and internships.
 Past students have interned with such national names as the United States Olympic Training Center and Cleveland Browns and have even volunteered at the Big Ten Conference Basketball and Football Championships and the Super Bowl.

 What travel or off-campus programs are available?